akshatbhatt12/TravelApp_landing_page/README.md

 👉 **Pricing & Subscription Section**: This sections includes all the subscription plan details if the user wants to subscribe to the app.

-👉 **User Feedback Section**: To maintain user credibility and interest this section takes user honest feedback, and then changes can be done.
+👉 **User Feedback Section**: To maintain user credibility and interest, this section takes user honest feedback, and then changes are appreciated.

 👉 **Call to Action for Mobile Apps**: A call-to-action section encouraging users to explore the mobile app version, complete with download links.